falcondb/MyNotes/Linux/memory-management/memory-management.md

 >For the most part, the kernel's own data structures must live in low memory.
 Memory which is not permanently mapped cannot appear in linked lists (because its virtual address is transient and variable), and the performance costs of mapping and unmapping kernel memory are too high.
 High memory is useful for process pages and some kernel tasks (I/O buffers, for example), but the core of the kernel stays in low memory.

+[A deep dive into CMA](https://lwn.net/Articles/486301/)
+> The Contiguous Memory Allocator (or CMA) allows allocation of big, physically-contiguous memory blocks

+> CMA works by reserving memory early at boot time.
+This memory, called a CMA area or a CMA context, is later returned to the buddy allocator so that it can be used by regular applications.

-[A deep dive into CMA](https://lwn.net/Articles/486301/) [An introduction to compound pages](https://lwn.net/Articles/619514/)
+[An introduction to compound pages](https://lwn.net/Articles/619514/)
 >A compound page is simply a grouping of two or more physically contiguous pages into a unit that can, in many ways, be treated as a single, larger page.
 They are most commonly used to create huge pages, used within hugetlbfs or the transparent huge pages subsystem